masacha/masacha/README.md

 I graduated from CentraleSupélec (France) and Keio University (Japan).

-I currently work as a R&D engineer at iXblue Robotics on the French Riviera.
+I currently work as a R&D engineer at exail on the French Riviera.

 To contact me, please send me a message on LinkedIn.